millipedes/ns/README.md

 This language uses [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) notation.

-This language now has variable support for integers and the type known as a data frame.
+This language now has variable support for integers, floats (double precision floating point numers), strings, and the type known as a data frame.
 I am writing a manual for the programming language, and when it is ready, I will link it here for a better description of language features such as the data frame.

-The entire code base is memory leakless and error free for the grammar defined below.
+The entire code base is memory leakless and error free for the grammar defined below (not at this exact moment, between today and tomorrow I should find the rest).
 Many more features are coming quickly as the basic infrastructure of the language is now written.

-The programming language has a working symbol table (i.e. complete stack frame functionality for integers, and data frames but no entry point to making new stack frames yet).
+The programming language has a working symbol table (i.e. complete stack frame functionality for all supported types, and data frames but no entry point to making new stack frames yet).

 As it currently stands, the language will very likely have lazy evaluation.